-On October 29, 2012, Superstorm Sandy devastated New Jersey's 37 shoreline, communities as well as many other communities in the 38 State.
-The storm inflicted tens of billions of dollars in damage to 39 New Jersey, and severely damaged many thousands of homes.
-To help homeowners impacted by Sandy, the State established the 40 Reconstruction, Rehabilitation.
-Elevation. and Mitigation 42 ("RREM") Program, and the Low-to-Moderate 43 Homeowners Rebuilding ("LMI") Program, to distribute federal 44 Community Development Block Grant - Disaster Recovery funds.
-45 This bill consists of various measures intended to enhance the 46 accountability and transparency of decisions made for the dispersal 47 of Superstorm Sandy aid, focusing on the RREM and LMI 48 programs.
+On October 29, 2012, Superstorm Sandy devastated New Jersey's shoreline, communities as well as many other communities in the State.
+The storm inflicted tens of billions of dollars in damage to New Jersey, and severely damaged many thousands of homes.
+To help homeowners impacted by Sandy, the State established the Rehabilitation, Elevation, and Reconstruction, Mitigation ("RREM") Program, and the Low-to-Moderate Income Homeowners Rebuilding ("LMI") Program, to distribute federal Community Development Block Grant - Disaster Recovery funds.
+This bill consists of various measures intended to enhance the accountability and transparency of decisions made for the dispersal of Superstorm Sandy aid, focusing on the RREM and LMI programs.

-1 For many homeowners, the process for obtaining RREM funding 2 has been time-consuming and frustrating.
-To add to this frustration, 3 some homeowners have fully completed the application process and 4 closed on a RREM grant, only to later be informed that the State 5 had made a mistake, and due to federal rules, the homeowner is not entitled to RREM funding.
-This bill aims to address the current 6 7 problems in the RREM program, while ensuring that the LMI 8 program does not run into similar frustrations.
+For many homeowners, the process for obtaining RREM funding has been time-consuming and frustrating.
+To add to this frustration, some homeowners have fully completed the application process and closed on a RREM grant, only to later be informed that the State had made a mistake, and due to federal rules, the homeowner is not entitled to RREM funding.
+This bill aims to address the current problems in the RREM program, while ensuring that the LMI program does not run into similar frustrations.

-This bill requires that if the DCA allows an applicant to complete the RREM or LMI application process, and close on a RREM or LMI grant even though federal law does not permit the award, then the DCA shall pay the applicant the full amount of funding necessary to improve the applicant's property, up to the amount of the grant agreement.
-This requirement will only apply if the applicant acts in reliance on the RREM or LMI grant by taking anticipatory action, such as moving out of the home, moving the contents of the home into temporary storage containers, making financial commitments, or by taking other substantial action that would not have been taken but for reliance on the RREM or LMI grant.
-The DCA's repayment requirement will not apply if such repayment would amount to a duplicative benefit under federal law, meaning the funding is already covered by other sources. applicant also will not be entitled to DCA repayment if they have misrepresented information essential to the RREM or LMI application process.
+This bill requires that if the DCA allows an applicant to complete the RREM or LMI application process, and close on a RREM or LMI grant even though federal law does not permit the award, then the DCA shall pay the applicant the full amount of funding necessary to improve the applicant's property, up to the amount of This requirement will only apply if the the grant agreement. applicant acts in reliance on the RREM or LMI grant by taking anticipatory action, such as moving out of the home, moving the contents of the home into temporary storage containers, making financial commitments, or by taking other substantial action that would not have been taken but for reliance on the RREM or LMI grant.
+The DCA's repayment requirement will not apply if such repayment would amount to a duplicative benefit under federal law, meaning the funding is already covered by other sources.
+The applicant also will not be entitled to DCA repayment if they have misrepresented information essential to the RREM or LMI application process.
 The repayments required under this bill shall be provided through an annual appropriation to the DCA from the general fund.